-At this point, Stacy chimed in to give her opinion on both the Mahalo! and the Twilight, “I’m liking these better than the name brand ones, these are really good!”
+At this point, Stacy chimed in to give her opinion on both the Mahalo! and the Twilight.
+“I’m liking these better than the name brand ones, these are really good!”

 If you are all about the rice milk coating, go for this one.
-A layer of soft and chewy nougat is enrobed in a thick, thick coating of rice milk chocolate.
+A layer of soft and chewy nougat is enrobed in a very thick coating of rice milk chocolate.
 I loved it as a serious contrast to dark chocolate, but some may find it too sweet.

-Anthony said, “It’s good.
+Tony said, “It’s good.
 Sugary … but that’s why I like it.”

 Stacy said, “Yeah, it was really sweet, but I still loved it!”